EICR Codes

 How to code observations on a condition report

-It is the responsibility of the person carrying out the inspection to allocate an appropriate code (C1, C2, C3 or FI) to each of the defects found during the inspection.
+It is the responsibility of the person carrying out the inspection to allocate an appropriate code, Code C1, Code C2, Code C3 or Code FI to each of the defects found during the inspection.

 The person carrying out the inspection should have an in-depth knowledge of the current version of BS 7671 IET Wiring Regulations and Guidance Note 3 Inspection & Testing.
 Depending on the type of electrical installation other BS Standards and Approved Building Documents may also apply.